Struggling to decide between Weebly and Shopify? Don’t worry; you have all the answers you seek in this post.

 You save 25% on all Shopify annual subscriptions.

-While it seems Weebly is cheaper than Shopify, the math doesn’t work out straight like that.
+While it seems Weebly is cheaper than Shopify, the math doesn’t work out as straight as that.
 You must compare the features you need before the price.

-For example, the Weebly cheapest plan offers several features essential to starting an ecommerce store; the Shopify Basic plan offers all the features with two staff accounts and shipping discounts from DHL Express, UPS, and UPSP.
+For example, the Weebly cheapest plan offers essential features to starting an eCommerce store; the Shopify Basic plan provides all the features with two staff accounts and shipping discounts from DHL Express, UPS, and UPSP.

-Shopify may be cheaper than Weebly, considering all the features and discounts you get, and when you think of time vs. cost, it could also make more sense to go for Shopify.
+Shopify may be cheaper than Weebly, considering all the advanced e-commerce features and discounts you get.
+Going for Shopify could also make more sense when considering time vs. cost.

 Shopify will save you more time managing your business, which you can use elsewhere.
 Still, you could spend more time managing the Weebly store due to its lack of advanced automation features.